 More reserved money can make a session swing faster.
 Use bankroll boundaries before increasing odds multiples.

-What this simulator does not do
+What this craps simulator can and cannot do

 Before using practice results outside the simulator